-Activity: Helping children living in resource-poor environments by combining engaging lessons and physical activities, including design and creation of textbooks and workbooks along with teaching and learning aids
+Activity: Helping children living in resource-poor environments by delivering nursery and primary schools that combine engaging lessons and physical activities, including design and creation of textbooks and workbooks along with teaching and learning aids

 Name of the Organization: Bridge International Academies

 Geographical reach: Kenya, Uganda, Nigeria, India and Liberia

 Number of beneficiaries: 115,000 pupils, 6,000 teachers, 300,000 children reached

 Project Representative: Dr. Shannon May

 Bridge International Academies is a network of nursery and primary schools working to realize the dreams of children living below the international $2-a-day poverty line.
 Bridge leverages research, technology and data analysis to standardize and scale the entire process of high-quality education delivery and to drive continuous improvement across operations.
 This includes how academies are built, teachers are selected, trained and supported, lessons are delivered and improved, and more.
 Academy teachers are recruited from the local community and prepared to engage and inspire children inside the classroom and within the community.